 |Rights of owners/consumers||Owners have the right to be informed, access, correct, take the data to another entity, anonymise and delete their personal data||Owners have the right to be informed, access, correct, obtain a portable copy, delete (in some specific cases), and restrict processing of their personal data||Consumers have the right to be informed, access, obtain a portable copy, delete (in some specific cases), and restrict processing of their personal data|

 It does at all levels (Federal, State and Municipal).

 At the Federal level, Decree 10,046/2019 (published on 10 October 2019) contains the regulations regarding how data will be shared by Federal government bodies.

 Among other things, the Decree provides that data held by the government will be classified according to their level of sensitivity – the less sensitive the data, the easier it will be for the data to be shared among government bodies.
 The Decree also creates a national central database that contains key information about individuals.

 When will the GDPL come into force?

 The GDPL was to come into force on 15 August 2020.
-However, the date of commencement was changed to 3 May 2021 due to the Covid-19 pandemic.
+However, as a consequence of the Covid-19 pandemic:

 15 August 2020 Brazil CCPA CCPA compared Compliance Consumer Privacy Act of 2018 Covid-19 Data Protection Data Protection Law Decree 10046 GDPL GDPR GDPR compared General Data Protection Law General Data Protection Regulation Privacy Law